 Some customers might look to springless trampolines as a safer option than trampolines with springs.
-Historically, there have been some well publicised issues with people falling on the springs and injuring themselves, and while these are rare, it has been known to happen.
+Historically, there have been some well-publicised issues with people falling on the springs and injuring themselves, and while these are rare, it has been known to happen.
 However, these injuries generally occur under the following conditions:

-With a quality-made steel spring trampoline the potential for damage is mitigated.
+With a quality-made steel spring trampoline, the potential for damage is mitigated.
 Protective coverings and superior build quality ensure safer bounce sessions.

 For example, Oz Trampolines Pinnacle series trampolines use heavy duty, 30 cm thick PVC protection pads that are UV treated for maximum outdoor lastability.
 In fact, all of our spring trampolines come with high quality protective padding to prevent damage and make bouncing better and safer every day.

 Fibreglass trampolines have gained some popularity in recent years, but are they better than spring trampolines?
-The answer is resoundingly no. Here’s why:
+The answer is no. Here’s why:

 You simply don’t want a fibreglass rod snapping when someone is bouncing on the trampoline.
 Shards of fibreglass can seriously damage onlookers, and the damaged support structure means the bouncer could potentially be flung from the mat as well.
 With galvanised steel springs, you don’t need to worry about shattering, making spring trampolines the superior choice over fibreglass rods.

-Bungee cord are among the most popular choices for trampolines manufactured without springs.
+Bungee cords are among the most popular choices for trampolines manufactured without springs.
 While they might seem better at face value, there’s a number of pitfalls that come with the average bungee cord trampoline: